acl-org/ACLPUB/docs/review-version.md

 > Gusfield (1997) previously showed...

-Review versions must not include acknowledgements.
+Review versions must not include acknowledgments.

 **Papers that do not conform to these requirements may be rejected without review.**